brainboxdotcc/DPP/docpages/Z_04_EXAMPLE.md

 \page soundboard Creating a Sound Board

 This example script shows how to send a sound file to a voice channel.
-A few shortcuts are taken here, for more advanced techniques for connecting to a voice channel see the tutorial \subpage joinvc
+A few shortcuts are taken here, for more advanced techniques for connecting to a voice channel see the tutorial \ref joinvc

 ~~~~~~~~~~~~~~~~~~~~~~~{.cpp}
 #include <dpp/dpp.h>